2/22/2024

 Operator

 Ladies and gentlemen, thank you for standing by.
 The conference will begin shortly.
-Please continue to hold, and thank you for your patience.
-Good afternoon and welcome to the NLite fourth quarter 2023 earnings conference call.
-All participants will be in listen-only mode.
+Please continue to hold and thank you for your patience.
+Thank you.
+Good afternoon and welcome to the NLITE fourth quarter 2023 earnings conference call.
+All participants will be in listen only mode.
 Should you need assistance, please signal conference specialist by pressing the star key followed by zero.
 After today's presentation, there will be an opportunity to ask questions.
-To ask a question, you may press star then run your telephone keypad.
+To ask a question, you may press star then on your telephone keypad.
 To withdraw from the question queue, please press star then two.
 Please note this event is being recorded.
-I would now like to turn to CommSolder Joe Corso, CFO.
+I would now like to turn the conference over to Joe Corso, CFO.
 Please go ahead.

 speaker